near/docs/docs/bos/queryapi/how-works.md

 The historical backfill process can be broken down in to two parts: _indexed_, and _unindexed_ blocks.

-Unindexed blocks come from the `near-delta-lake` bucket in S3.
-This bucket is populated via a DataBricks job which streams blocks from NEAR Lake, and for every account, stores the block heights which contain transactions made against them.
-This processed data allows QueryAPI to quickly fetch a list of block heights which match the contract ID defined on the Indexer, rather than doing filtering through all blocks.
+Indexed blocks come from the `near-delta-lake` bucket in S3.
+This bucket is populated via a DataBricks job which streams blocks from NEAR Lake, and for every account, stores the block heights that contain transactions made against them.
+This processed data allows QueryAPI to quickly fetch a list of block heights that match the contract ID defined on the Indexer, rather than filtering through all blocks.

 NEAR Delta Lake is not updated in real time, so for the historical process to close the gap between it and the starting point of the real-time process, it must also manually process the remaining blocks.
 This is the **unindexed** portion of the backfill.